The best parts about a career in dentistry

 Student volunteer programs and conferences – There are student dental associations across the globe, and some provide opportunities for volunteering in locations including third world countries, as well as attending conferences in exotic locations.

-Prevent hospitalization – Tooth decay is the most common reason for pre-schoolers to be hospitalized in Australia.
+Prevent hospitalization – Tooth decay is the most common reason for pre-schoolers to be hospitalized in Australia and dental care is one of the major reasons for children to have general anaesthetics.
 Dentists can literally help prevent kids from having to go to hospital by treating tooth decay and encouraging good oral health practices from an early age.

 Things you really need to consider before deciding to study dentistry

 Be prepared physically and mentally – The majority of dental students can expect to experience physical pain, most commonly in the neck, shoulders and back.
 There is also evidence that dental students experience considerable amounts of stress during their training, which is mainly due to the demanding nature of the course.
 Be prepared to deal with the physical and mental toll this course can take.

 Competitive jobs market – Please expect a competitive jobs market if you want to work in a metropolitan area.
 The cost of opening a practice in a rural area can mean that it isn’t a viable prospect, but government programs such as the Dental Relocation and Infrastructure Support Scheme may help.
 Please see the “are dentistry graduates getting jobs” section below for a complete overview of the jobs market for dental graduates.

 Areas of competency – The Australian Dental Council has set out six main areas of competency for becoming a dentist.
 These are professionalism, communication and social skills, critical thinking, health promotion, scientific & clinical knowledge and patient care.